-• Concepts in Statistics.
+Concepts in Statistics.
 Provided by: Open Learning Initiative.
 Located at: http://oli.cmu.edu.
 License: CC BY: Attribution

-This page titled 10.28: Inference for a Difference in Two Population Means is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 10.18: Inference for a Difference in Two Population Means is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-10.29: Hypothesis Test for a Difference in Two Population Means (1 of 2)
+10.19: Hypothesis Test for a Difference in Two Population Means (1 of 2)

-• Under appropriate conditions, conduct a hypothesis test about a difference between two population means.
+Under appropriate conditions, conduct a hypothesis test about a difference between two population means.
 State a conclusion in context.

-Using the Hypothesis Test for a Difference in Two Population Means
+The Hypothesis Test for a Difference in Two Population Means